EspressoAdvice.comUpdated May 2026

 The problem is that this crema isn't real crema.
 Real crema comes from CO2 escaping fresh coffee during proper extraction - it's a sign that you've done things right.
 Pressurized basket "crema" is just foam created by the pressure valve, like the head on a badly-poured pint.
 It looks similar but tells you nothing about extraction quality.

-More importantly, pressurized baskets hide feedback.
+The bigger problem: pressurized baskets hide feedback.
 When your shot runs too fast, a non-pressurized basket shows you immediately - watery, pale liquid that tastes terrible.
 A pressurized basket produces the same looking result regardless, so you never learn what you're doing wrong.
 You're stuck at "okay" forever because you can't see the problems you need to fix.

 How non-pressurized baskets work